GitHub GitHub

 Routing

-LiteNode offers a comprehensive routing system that handles HTTP methods, route parameters, wildcards, and debugging features.
+LiteNode provides a comprehensive routing system covering all HTTP methods, route parameters, wildcards, and router composition.

 get(routePath: string, ...handlers: RouteHandler[]): LiteNode